Sovereign Stone: Dwarves

+Elves

 Elves segregate themselves from the rest of the world.
 They are ruled by the Divine, a religious authority, who is aided by the Shield of the Divine in all military matters, though with frequent power struggles between the Shield and the Divine.
 There are 12 noble houses of elves of which everyone is either a member or a follower, as well as an exiled house that appears in the second and third books.
 Elves practice a form of ancestor worship, and live in very dense multi-generational family homes.